-Cheapest delivery rates around!
-R85 for the first 30kg to greater Cape Town and surrounding areas - click here for more details!
+🚚 Lowest delivery rates around!
+R85 for the first 30kg to Cape Town and selected surrounding areas - click for more! 🚚

 Pet Kefir 500g